Rank One Hilbert Geometries: Contracting Elements

-We now prove the equivalence of the two notions of contraction. \begin{proposition} If $(X,\PS)$ is a geodesic path system for $G$, then: \begin{enumerate} \item $\Ac \subset X$ is $\PS$-contracting if and only if $\Ac$ is contracting in the sense of $\BF$. \item $g \in G$ is a contracting element for $(X,\PS)$ if and only if $g \in G$ is a contracting element in the sense of $\BF$. \end{enumerate} \end{proposition} \begin{proof} (1) Suppose $\Ac$ is contracting in the sense of BF.
-If $x \in X$, $\dist(x,\pid_\Ac(x))=\dist(x,\Ac)$.
-Then, by \cite[Lemma 2.3]{sisto_contracting_rw}, $\Ac$ is $(X,\PS)$ contracting.
+\begin{proposition}[\cref{prop:notion-of-contraction-equiv}] Suppose $(X,\PS)$ is a geodesic path system.
+Then: \begin{enumerate} \item $\Ac \subset X$ is $\PS$-contracting if and only if $\Ac$ is contracting in the sense of $\BF$. \item If $G$ preserves $\PS$, then $g \in G$ is a contracting element for $(X,\PS)$ if and only if $g \in G$ is a contracting element in the sense of $\BF$. \end{enumerate} \end{proposition} \begin{proof} It suffices to prove only part (1) as (2) then follows from definitions.
+We will use $\sigma_{p,q}$ to denote a geodesic path in $\PS$ joining $p$ and $q$.
+We now start the proof of (1).